valka465/scraper-with-chatgpt/README.md

 ### Shopify

-Explore the capabilities of the "Shopify" tab in YourApp Name to effortlessly scrape product and collection data from Shopify websites.
+Explore the capabilities of the "Shopify" tab in App to effortlessly scrape product and collection data from Shopify websites.
 ![Shopify Tab](https://github.com/valka465/scraper-with-chatgpt/blob/main/images/7.jpg)

 **Link:**